Danzabar/config-builder/README.md

 	$collection->foo;

-Once you are done with your editions you can save the file the changes to file;
+Once you are done with your editions you can save the changes to file;

 	$collection->save();